 Buyer: Enron Power Marketing, Inc. (“EPMI”)

-Product Description: Unit Contingent Tolling Option.
-Buyer would have the right, but not the obligation, to receive the energy output from the committed units in accordance with the terms and conditions herein.
-Seller would be responsible for supplying gas to fuel the plant and supplying oil as a backup fuel source.
+Product Description: At its election and in accordance with the provisions of this Agreement, Buyer shallreceive up to the Maximum Energy of the Facility at the Energy Delivery Point.
+Seller shall have the option of supplying the Maximum Energy, or portion thereof, to Buyer from alternative sources (“Replacement Power”) so long as the Replacement Power is delivered to Buyer at the Energy Delivery Point, or such other point as may be agreed upon by Buyer and Seller.
+Buyer shall provide Seller with [24] hours notice of Buyer’s election to receive the Maximum Energy or portion thereof at the Energy Delivery Point.

-Facility: Seller's proposed Midway Generation Facility located in St. Lucie County, FL. (“Facility”).
-The Facility will consist of two General Electric 7FA combustion turbine generators operating in simple cycle mode, with a total nominal unit output of 360 MW.
-The Facility will be configured to utilize fuel oil as a backup fuel source.
+Facility: The Midway Generation Facility located in St. Lucie County, FL. (“Facility”).
+The Facility will consist of two General Electric 7FA combustion turbine generators operating in simple cycle mode, with a total nameplate capacity of [360] MW.
+The Facility will be configured by Seller to utilize both natural gas and fuel oil for the generation of the Maximum Energy..

 Term: June 1, 2002 through May 31, 2007.